-The history behind that album isn't something everybody knows about.
-A former manager of Jimi's, called Ed Chalpin, had gotten Jimi to sign a contract with Capitol Records in 1966 that haunted Jimi for his entire career.
-It's only recently been resolved.
+The history behind that album isn’t something everybody knows about.
+A former manager of Jimi’s, called Ed Chalpin, had gotten Jimi to sign a contract with Capitol Records in 1966, and the dispute was only recently been resolved.
 It allowed Chalpin to put out crap music that Jimi was playing on as a session musician.
-Also, because of the contract that Jimi had signed, Chalpin said to him "You owe Capitol an album".
-So Jimi put together Band Of Gypsys, and that's how the album came about.
-At the same time, there was the music side of things, which was that Jimi liked his band, The Experience, but wanted to do something different.
-Buddy Miles was a friend of his at the time.
-He made Jimi laugh a lot.
-He was also the best RnB/funk drummer around.
+Also, because of that sample contract, Chalpin said to him “You owe Capitol an album“.
+So Jimi put together Band Of Gypsys, and recorded that album.
+At the same time, Jimi liked his band, The Experience, but wanted to do something different.
+Buddy Miles was a friend of his at the time; he made Jimi laugh a lot, and was also the best RnB/funk drummer around.
 When he sat on the groove, it never moved.
-That straight groove of his allowed Jimi and Billy do be experimental and do other things..
+That straight groove of his allowed Jimi and Billy Cox do be experimental and do other things..

-Jimi had been rehearsing the album for 2 weeks at Baggy's Rehearsal space, leading up to Woodstock.
+Jimi had been rehearsing the album for 2 weeks at Baggy’s Studios, leading up to Woodstock.
 Following that, they performed 4 shows over a 2-day period at the Filmore East.
-Right after the record came out, Jimi realized that the band wasn't what he wanted it to be, because Buddy was trying to steal the show.
-So there became a conflict between them.
+But right after the record came out, Jimi realized that the band wasn’t what he wanted it to be, because Buddy was trying to steal the show.
+So there became a conflict between them, and things came to an end.

 You’ve mentioned in past interviews that you recorded Jimi’s vocal whilst he was in the live room.
 Why did you choose to do that, instead of putting him in the vocal booth?
 Also, how did you handle doing overdubs?

 That was just how we recorded in those days, by using the live room.
-Olympic had a fabulous sounding room, and it just looked cool.
+Olympic Studios had a fabulous sounding room, and it just looked cool, so why not record vocals in there?

-As far as overdubs go, it wasn't an issue, because the live performance was perfect.
+As far as overdubs go, it wasn’t an issue, because the live performance was perfect.
 You can put anything in afterwards if the original take is everything it needs to be.
-This is the problem we have today: many bands can't play.
-It's tough.
-Only a minority of bands can play their music well, and even those ones can't go in a studio and do it all without mistakes.
-They want to make it sound perfect, which is nonsense.
+This is the problem we have today: many bands can’t play.
+It’s tough.
+Only a minority of bands can play their music well, and even those ones can’t go in a studio and do it all without mistakes.
+They want to make it sound perfect through editing in Pro Tools, or in the mix, which is nonsense.
 Bands like Led Zeppelin, The Rolling Stones and Jimi Hendrix played live.
 If someone made a mistake, we could comp an intro with a different verse section by cutting the tape.

 You’ve also said in past interviews that you can record an entire session using just SM57s.
 Can you explain a bit more about that?